bmeurant/technical-docs/software-architecture/system-design-fundamentals/cap.md

 Therefore, the theorem forces a trade-off between C and A. When a network partition occurs, you must decide: do you cancel the operation to ensure consistency (making the system unavailable), or do you proceed with the operation and risk data inconsistency (keeping the system available)?

+> [!IMPORTANT]
+> **It's not "Pilot's Choice".** You don't choose P. P chooses you.
+You only get to choose how you behave *when* P happens (AP or CP).
+In a distributed system, partitions are inevitable.

 ---

 ## The Two Main Choices: CP vs. AP